daniel-lundin/kuta/README.md

 Since test files are executed one by one, there is no step that scans all files before the runner starts.

  - No TAP support
- - no support for adding mocha-style .only on tests(see matching instead)
  - Processes are reused which means that test clean up has to be done for each test.
 If one test "leaks" into another it can be hard to debug since it is not deterministic which process will run which test.

 # Usage